 See creating a new artwork for details on pricing artworks when creating a new record.

-- Purchase Price: If you have purchased and own the artwork then enter the Purchase Price.
+- Purchase Price: If you have purchased and own the artwork outright then enter the Purchase Price.
 (If artworks have multiple items of stock then the most recent amount paid for the artwork is displayed).
-This field not required for artists but used by galleries for artworks they have purchased outright and for collectors as a record of capital outlay.
+This value not required for artists but used by galleries for artworks they have purchased outright and for collectors as a record of capital outlay.

 - Valuations can be added to artworks by collectors and the most recent valuation is shown here.